unternehmen/arctia/README.md

 ## What is Arctia?
-Arctia is a weekend-long burglary of the basic features of Dwarf Fortress and Rimworld.
+Arctia is a small game in the same genre as Dwarf Fortress and Rimworld.
 I wrote Arctia for practice, for fun, and as a tribute to the game genre.

 Tux and his friends were surprised when a huge ice chunk drifted into the nearby sea.
 The chunk was so huge that some penguins packed